MykalMachon/Snakes-on-a-Browser/README.md

-# react-python
+# Preact-Python

-a proof of concept react app that utilizes WASM python ⚛🐍
+a proof of concept Preact app that utilizes WASM python ⚛🐍